 As an only child who had to entertain herself a lot, Kelsey has always been a DIY fanatic!
 She grew up half beach bum in San Diego, CA, and half country bumpkin in Colorado Springs, CO.
 When she's not living the dream DIY-ing with Makeful, you can see her pop up on TV once in awhile on shows like 'Modern Family' and 'New Girl'!

-Did you have a Mother's Day brunch planned but all her favorite restaurants are already booked for the weekend?
-Don't worry - it happens, especially if you're trying to lock in a last minute Mother's Day brunch.
-Do the next best and even better thing and treat your mom to a special at-home brunch and top off your dining table with a handmade table runner that will make your brunch look top of the line with your labor of love.
+If you're a fan of hosting parties, we have the perfect DIY for you!
+Top off your dining table with a handmade table runner that will make your next dinner, lunch, or brunch look top of the line with your labor of love.
 See how you can make this minimal and chic pom pom table runner in a few easy steps!

 - 74 inches x 20 inches canvas fabric